AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 In the sample below a table contains several charts.
 Settings for these charts are predefined in the theme.
 It is very convenient - these charts have many similar settings.
 Click "Launch in playground" to examine the code of the sample.

 {sample :width 690 :height 680}AS\_Themes\_03{sample}

+<a name="conversion"></a>
+## AnyChart 6.x, 7.0.0 to 7.5.1 look to AnyChart 7.6 Conversion

+AnyChart 7.6 brings you brand new themes for the pleasure of your eyes.
+Along with new colors lots of default settings were added or adjusted.
+If you have never used AnyChart before the realise of AnyChart 7.6 you can omit this section this section cause it will not concern you in any way.
+The ones how have already used AnyChart 7 may face some conflicts in settings.
+These conflicts don't influence the security of your page.
+The only aspect that might be impacted is the visual appearance of your charts which may be altered in very unexpected way.
+The solution for this tiny nuisance is simple:

+1) Use special **anychart.min.js** with the old them as default one that can be found (this js can be found in **binaries** folder).

+2) or you can simply use new anychart.min.js with predefined old them (this is the best way) and use new AnyChart themes in feather.